madpew/spam-factory/README.md

 a clicker-game for the GameBoy.

-[download](https://github.com/madpew/spam-factory/releases/download/1/spam.gb) the rom from the releases and play it with an emulator or flash it to a cartridge to play on the real hardware.
+[play it online](http://pixelsiege.net/spamfactory/) (powered by [GameBoyOnline](http://taisel.github.io/GameBoy-Online/))  or [download](https://github.com/madpew/spam-factory/releases/download/1/spam.gb) the rom and play it with your favorite emulator / flash it to a cartridge to play on the real hardware.

-If you don't want to install an emulator you can use this online emulator: http://taisel.github.io/GameBoy-Online/

 ## Getting Started